Aquatic locomotion: Micro-organisms

-Bacterial
+Bacteria

 Ciliates

 Ciliates use small flagella called cilia to move through the water.
 One ciliate will generally have hundreds to thousands of cilia that are densely packed together in arrays.
 During movement, an individual cilium deforms using a high-friction power stroke followed by a low-friction recovery stroke.
-Since there are multiple cilia packed together on an individual organism, they display collective behavior in a metachronal rhythm.
-This means the deformation of one cilium is in phase with the deformation of its neighbor, causing deformation waves that propagate along the surface of the organism.
-These propagating waves of cilia are what allow the organism to use the cilia in a coordinated manner to move.
-A typical example of a ciliated microorganism is the Paramecium, a one-celled, ciliated protozoan covered by thousands of cilia.
+Since multiple cilia are packed together on an individual organism, the deformation of one cilium is in phase with the deformation of its neighbor, propagating deformation waves along the surface of the organism.
+These waves of cilia, displaying collective behavior in a metachronal rhythm, allow the organism to use the cilia in a coordinated manner to move.
+A typical example of a ciliated microorganism is the Paramecium, a single-celled, ciliated protozoan covered by thousands of cilia.
 The cilia beating together allow the Paramecium to propel through the water at speeds of 500 micrometers per second.

 Flagellates

-Certain organisms such as bacteria and animal sperm have flagellum which have developed a way to move in liquid environments.
-A rotary motor model shows that bacteria uses the protons of an electrochemical gradient in order to move their flagella.
+Bacteria and animal sperm have flagella which enable them to move in liquid environments.
+A rotary motor model shows that bacteria uses the protons of an electrochemical gradient to move their flagella.
 Torque in the flagella of bacteria is created by particles that conduct protons around the base of the flagellum.
 The direction of rotation of the flagella in bacteria comes from the occupancy of the proton channels along the perimeter of the flagellar motor.

 Movement of sperm is called sperm motility.
 The middle of the mammalian spermatozoon contains mitochondria that power the movement of the flagellum of the sperm.
 The motor around the base produces torque, just like in bacteria for movement through the aqueous environment.